-For 2021 the Air Festival moves from its usual May slot to July, taking over the month traditionally dominated by Flying Legends, and is called the Summer Air Show.
+For 2021 the Air Festival moved from its usual May slot to July, taking over the month traditionally dominated by Flying Legends, and was called the Summer Air Show.

-The show will take on a slightly different form this year, because of Covid-19 restrictions.
-The main ones are listed in the box, but check the show's own web site for the latest information.
+The show took on a slightly different form in 2021, because of Covid-19 restrictions.
+The main ones are listed in the box.

 |Eurofighter Typhoon (RAF)|